 Work with an attorney who will navigate you through the complex world of drunk driving and help protect your rights and driving privileges.

-• Second offense- a minimum of one week to 2 years in jail.
+- Second offense- a minimum of 7 days/one week up to 2 years in jail or prison.
 There is also a minimum fine of $1,875 with a maximum of $6,250.
-Your drivers license could be revoked for up to 2 years.
+Your drivers license could be revoked for 1 or 2 years (test consent/test refusal).
+(However, your lawyer may be able to get you either home confinement with electronic monitor or work release; depending on the county.
+You can drive with a TRL.)

 Have you or someone you know been charged with an OWI?
 Learn more about the steps you should take after being charged with an OWI.